 In the 1970s and ‘80s, mopeds and scooters enjoyed great popularity.
-Use of these vehicles dropped in the subsequent decades, only to resurface in recent years, with usage and sales surpassing those of 30 and 40 years ago.
+The use of these vehicles dropped in the subsequent decades, only to resurface in recent years, with usage and sales surpassing those of 30 and 40 years ago.

-The resurgence in electric scooter popularity initially manifested in an increasing number of scooters popping up as birthday presents and holiday gifts.
-Electric scooter sales have increased up to 60% in recent years, according to the National Center for Biotechnology Information (NCBI).
+The resurgence in electric scooter popularity initially manifested in an increasing number of scooters popping up like birthday presents and holiday gifts.
+Electric scooter sales have increased by up to 60% in recent years, according to the National Center for Biotechnology Information (NCBI).

 Some of these sales can be attributed to the combined effect of a struggling economy and fluctuating fuel prices.
 With scooters’ touting between 60 and 100 miles per gallon, it is easy to see their appeal as an alternative to cars.

 Over the last year, another manifestation of scooter popularity has developed—the use of electric scooters in tourism and as a bonified, alternative means of transportation, with thousands of electric scooters appearing scattered across major American cities.

 This occurrence has disrupted cities, as they scratch their figurative heads attempting to grasp how to regulate the newcomer vehicles.
 The trend has also sent hospital emergency rooms into a tailspin, as spikes of electric-scooter-related accidents spawn as accident victims in hospital emergency rooms.

 Motorized scooters, also known as electric scooters or e-scooters, are defined by Florida Highway Safety and Motor Vehicles (FLHSMV) as “any vehicle not having a seat or saddle for the use of the rider, designed to travel on not more than three wheels, and not capable of propelling the vehicle at a speed greater than 30 miles per hour on level ground.”